Kenzo Mori

 Kenzo Mori (Japanese: 森研三, 1914 – January 5, 2007) was a Nisei Japanese-Canadian journalist, writer, editor and publisher of the New Canadian, an English-language newspaper aimed at second- and third-generation Japanese Canadians.

 Early life

 Mori was born near Vancouver, British Columbia, in 1914.
 He was the son of immigrants who returned to Japan in 1918.
 He left Japan at age 16, graduating from high school in Canada.
 In due course, he earned an arts degree from the University of British Columbia.

 Internment

 Mori was interned in a camp north of Vancouver during the Second World War.
-His older brother, George, was also in the camp.
+His older brother, George, was also in the camp along with his nephew Ricki Mori.